 After the Instructor reviews the results of the final examination with the class group, the Office of Academic Affairs retains the final examinations of the students for at least 21 days following the end of the term/quarter.
-In the event that a student believes that his or her final grade for a course is in error, the student must submit a written notice regarding the grade(s) in question to his or her instructor and the Office of Academic Affairs within the 21-day period.
+In the event that a student believes that their final grade for a course is in error, the student must submit a written notice regarding the grade(s) in question to their instructor and the Office of Academic Affairs within the 21-day period.